in brief…

 NEXT STOP – LOS ANGELES.

-Colin and Martin led the band, with UK bass player Graham Keighley and LA drummer Mike Messer completing the lineup.
-They played the LA club circuit for a couple of years and also recorded together.
+In LA, Colin and Martin co-led a new band, with UK bassist Graham Keighley and LA-based drummer Mike Messer completing the lineup.
+They performed extensively on the Los Angeles club circuit and also recorded music during their tenure.

 THE PACIFIC NORTHWEST.

-Having done his time in the big cities of London, New York, and Los Angeles, Colin now headed north, this time for rural Oregon, in the Pacific Northwest.
-During his time in Oregon, he has recorded a reformed Flash album on Cleopatra Records, with Ray Bennett, former Flash bass player, now on guitar.
-The two performed as Flash at Mexicali Prog Festival in Mexico in 2005 and again at the Progday Annual Festival in North Carolina in 2010.
+After spending years in the bustling cities of London, New York, and Los Angeles, Colin shifted his focus northward to rural Oregon in the Pacific Northwest.
+While in Oregon, he reunited with Ray Bennett, former Flash bassist turned guitarist, to record a reformed Flash album for Cleopatra Records.
+The duo performed as Flash at the Mexicali Prog Festival in Mexico in 2005 and again at the Progday Annual Festival in North Carolina in 2010..

 COLIN CARTER-ONE